 - Youth are permitted to vote on all motions made at committee meetings.
-On roll call votes their vote should be taken before county board members vote (this is done to avoid any unintended influence by adult members).
-The youth vote is recorded in the minutes for the record. - Youth are permitted to participate in a closed session subject to the majority vote of the committee.
-(Kenosha County Board Resolution No. 16 - June 17, 2008).
+On roll call votes their vote should be taken before county board member votes.
+This is done to avoid any unintended influence by adult members.
+The youth vote is recorded in the minutes for the record. - Youth In Governance members shall not attend any closed session portions of any committee meeting and are excused for the remainder of the meeting following the closed session.
+(Kenosha County Board Resolution No. 16 - June 13, 2018).
 YIG youth have signed confidentiality agreements to instruct them on the meaning of confidentiality.
+Youth are excluded from all closed sessions.